TyPe23/CSC-132-FinalPyProject/README.md

 ### Planned Improvements

 1. Options menu
-    - adjusst volume of effects and music
+    - adjust volume of effects and music
     - change bullet colors (player and enemy)
 2. Beastiary
     - showcase of the various enemies with descriptions